zwhalbert1592/tutorial-steps/doc/admin-tasks.md

 ## Dctl

-Dctl allows to control daemons.
+Dctl allows you to control daemons.
 Use `manc` to get desired component SID
 ```
 > dctl{sid=123 action=stop};